Girish-Krishnan/Computational-Physics-Ising-Model/README.md

 #### Magnetization

-Magnetization vs temperature for the original and block-transformed lattices, showing the critical temperature at \( T_c \approx 2.27 \).
+Magnetization vs temperature for the original and block-transformed lattices, showing the critical temperature at $T_c \approx 2.27$.

 ![Magnetization](./Images/magnetism_vs_temp.png)